Philosophy & Approach

 SoftO2 has a proven track record in Lean-Agile methods and frameworks since 2004.
-Our three core services—Advice, Training, and Coaching—address all critical areas necessary for starting with Lean-Agile.
+Our three core services—Assessment & Advice, Learning & Training, and Coaching & Change—address all critical areas necessary for starting or advancing with Lean-Agile.
 With our fourth service—Lean-Agile Scaling—we help implement Agile for multiple teams and organisation-wide.

 Feel free to ask a question about a Lean-Agile topic or challenge that’s on your mind.
 One of our experts will reply promptly—no obligation, no fee.

 We do not use your email address for any other purposes.

 AXIOM 1: Lean-Agile Method Adoption Requires A Cultural Transformation

 Moving to Lean & Agile first of all requires a new mindset of collaboration, empowered leadership, attention to business value, and a continuous improvement culture.
 We call this Transformation.
 This does not happen implicitly by creating a new org chart or by adopting Scrum.
 It requires embracing a mindset shift at the personal level, which takes time, and should be fostered actively from day #1.

 The other area is Adoption: a new organisation structure, new methods and new tools.
 Even though Lean-Agile methods such as Scrum and Kanban are generally lightweight, they do require careful introduction, training, and fine-tuning.